runrunicd/blog/content/posts/2023-11-14-embeddings/index.md

 ---

 ## Introduction
 When I first heard about text embeddings, I was perplexed.
 My tech lead handed me an 800-page Natural Language Processing textbook, but I did not finish reading it.
-Now, with the capabilities of OpenAI models, it's time to learn and broadly leverage embeddings to accomplish many tasks, thanks to easy access to these embeddings.
+Now, with the capabilities of OpenAI models, it's time to learn and broadly leverage embeddings to accomplish many tasks that were hard be achieved by human labor or simple data analysis, thanks to easy access to these embeddings.

 Let's start exploring:
 - Clustering